x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-a-staged-migration/perform-a-staged-migration.md

   - If the test connection to the source server isn't successful, provide the following information:

-  - **Exchange server** Type the *fully qualified domain name*  (FQDN) for the on-premises Exchange Server.
+  - **Exchange server**: Type the *fully qualified domain name*  (FQDN) for the on-premises Exchange Server.
 This is the host name for your Mailbox server; for example, EXCH-SRV-01.corp.contoso.com.

-  - **RPC proxy server** Type the *FQDN*  for the RPC proxy server for Outlook Anywhere.
+  - **RPC proxy server**: Type the *FQDN*  for the RPC proxy server for Outlook Anywhere.
 Typically, the proxy server is the same as your Outlook Web App URL.
 For example, mail.contoso.com, which is also the URL for the proxy server that Outlook uses to connect to an Exchange Server

 8. On the **Enter general information** page, type a *Migration endpoint name*, for example, Test5-endpoint.
 Leave the other two boxes blank to use the default values.